Liam263/Shopping-website/README.md

 - **admin:** Includes the admin panel, allowing administrators to add new products to the database.

+# Application Screenshots

+Have a look at the application screenshots in the `screenshots` folder.

 ## How to Run the Project

 1. **Backend:**